 Fire can be started by a bullet fired from a musket, by polishing a soda can with chocolate, by rubbing two sticks together, by a car battery and steel wool, or by focusing light with ice.
 Sounds cannot be

-recovered from the groves of old pottery.
+recovered from the grooves of old pottery.

-Falling from great heights onto water can be highly destructive, but it is not as bad as falling onto pavement.
+Falling from great heights onto water can be highly destructive, but it still is not as bad as falling onto pavement.
 Household & Everyday

 huge ball made of Legos will break apart when it is rolled downhill.
 A